tldr-pages/tldr-maintenance/README.md

   Can also be seen at [tldr translation](https://lukwebsforge.github.io/tldri18n/).
 - **Outdated page(s) based on the commands itself**
   A page is outdated when the commands itself (every line that starts with \`, but removing everything between `{{...}}`, `"..."` and `'...'`) differs from the English commands itself.
+- **Outdated page(s) based on number of header lines** A page is outdated when the number of header lines (every line that starts with `>`) differs from the number of header lines in the English page.
 - **Missing English page(s)**
   A page is missing when the filename can't be found as English page.
   Can also be seen implicit at [tldr translation](https://lukwebsforge.github.io/tldri18n/).